QhL-UNC/BIOS611/README.md

 # BIOS611
-For Class BIOS 611 Data Science, Fall 2023.
+Hi, this is my BIOS 611 Data Science Proect in Fall 2023.
 More to come!